Baron de Richemont: Death

-In 1853, he went to stay at the home of the Countess of Apchier, the Chateau de Vaurenard in Gleizé.
+In 1853, Richemont went to stay at the Château de Vaurenard in Gleizé, the home of the Countess of Apchier.
 Her husband had been Louis XVI's page.
-While there, de Richemont died of apoplexy on 10 August 1853.
-His death certificate, witnessed by those he'd duped, named him Louis-Charles of France.
+While there, he died of apoplexy on 10 August 1853.
+His death certificate, witnessed by those he had deceived, referred to him as ‘Louis-Charles of France’.
 A tribunal in Villefranche on 12 September 1859, judged that the certificate had to be "rectified, in accordance with the fact that it wrongly certifies the death of Louis-Charles of France, whereas it should be limited to certifying the death of an unknown person calling himself Baron de Richemont."
 The epitaph on his tomb was the same and was also corrected by order of the authorities.

 The Chateau de Vaurenard, where the Baron de Richemont died in 1853.

 Richemont had no known masculine descendants, so his partisans (including the sculptor Foyatier, the nun Elisabeth Eppinger, and even the former bishop of Strasbourg, Monseigneur Tharin), consigned him to history and to his mysteries.
-A historian, Michel Wartelle, still supports the theory that the Baron de Richemont really was Louis XVII.
+A historian, Michel Wartelle, still supports the theory that the he really was Louis XVII.

 Possible alias

-In June 1842, the Baron de Richemont, then living at 45 Quai de Valmy, Paris, was newly arrested by the police, who thought he was Claude Perrin, who was wanted for several acts of fraud in another province.
-The Baron de Richemont immediately denied it and was released for lack of evidence after 40 hours.
+In June 1842, Richemont, then living at 45 Quai de Valmy, Paris, was again arrested by police, who thought he was Claude Perrin, a criminal who was wanted for several acts of fraud in another province.
+Richemont immediately denied it and was released after 40 hours due to lack of evidence.